buildkite-plugins/docker-buildkite-plugin/README.md

 ### `environment` (optional)

-Extra environment variables to pass to the docker container, in an array.
+An array of additional environment variables to pass into to the docker container.
 Items can be specified as either `KEY` or `KEY=value`.
 Each entry corresponds to a Docker CLI `--env` parameter.
 Values specified as variable names will be passed through from the outer environment.

-Examples: `MY_SECRET_KEY`, `MY_SPECIAL_BUT_PUBLIC_VALUE=kittens`
+Examples: `BUILDKITE_MESSAGE`, `MY_SECRET_KEY`, `MY_SPECIAL_BUT_PUBLIC_VALUE=kittens`

 ### `user` (optional)